Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <p> (Put a plot of all data here) </p> <br>

-<p> Agglomerative clustering has the advantage of displaying data in a dendogram, which is a diagram that shows the hierarchical relationship between objects. (cont...)   </p> <br>
+<p> Agglomerative clustering has the advantage of displaying data in a dendrogram, which is a diagram that shows the hierarchical relationship between objects. (cont...)   </p> <br>

 <h3> Agglomerative Clustering </h3> <br>